mattermost/mattermost/CONTRIBUTING.md

 Thank you for your interest in contributing!
 Please see the [Mattermost Contribution Guide](https://developers.mattermost.com/contribute/getting-started/) which describes the process for making code contributions across Mattermost projects and [join our "Contributors" community channel](https://community.mattermost.com/core/channels/tickets) to ask questions from community members and the Mattermost core team.

 When you submit a pull request, it goes through a [code review process outlined here](https://developers.mattermost.com/contribute/getting-started/code-review/).
-We aim to start reviewing pull requests the week they are submitted, but the length of time to complete the process will vary depending on the pull request.